AdobeDocs/commerce-merchant-services.en/help/product-recommendations/overview.md

 >[!NOTE]
 >
->If your storefront is implemented using PWA Studio, refer to the [PWA documentation](https://developer.adobe.com/commerce/pwa-studio/integrations/product-recommendations/).
-If you use a custom frontend technology such as React or Vue JS, learn how to [integrate](headless.md) Product Recommendations into your headless storefront.
+> If your storefront is implemented using PWA Studio, refer to the [PWA documentation](https://developer.adobe.com/commerce/pwa-studio/integrations/product-recommendations/).
+If you use a custom frontend technology such as React or Vue JS, learn how to [integrate](headless.md) [!DNL Product Recommendations] into your headless storefront.

 ## Privacy